To select a unit plan template, simply use the menu from the right.

-Please note that it is impossible to make a template that suits absolutely everybody or every occasion.
+Please note: These are generic templates, as it’s quite impossible to make a template that suits absolutely everybody or every occasion.
 Also, as foci change, so does the method needed to record planning and often, assessment.

 The FREE UNIT PLAN TEMPLATES on this site ALL feature space for including a Moriori perspective:

-At Education-Resources, we wouldn’t expect that teachers are writing big, voluminous unit plans, as ideally, the learners will be driving the unit (not the teacher) so planning should be broad and only after the teaching (at assessment time) would there be an abundance of details.
+At Education-Resources, we wouldn’t expect that kaiako would be writing big, voluminous unit plans, certainly not before they teach the unit, as ideally, akoranga will be driving the unit (not kaiako) so planning should be broad and only after the teaching (at assessment time) would there be an abundance of details.

 The Moriori perspective option is included because these templates are provided freely by Hokotehi Moriori Trust and we passionately believe that it is the responsibility of educators to make themselves and their akoranga aware of the story, history and message of Moriori.
 Don’t continue to ignore this essential piece of New Zealand’s history.